Valley Nordkapp

 Interestingly, finding comments about Jubilees from paddlers on the Forum is actually quite difficult and one is left to wonder how many are actually out there, certainly in comparison to the old HS and HMs.
 The "Enthusiast" or RM boat is clearly well thought of.

-Simon Willis, writing on his blog, says good things about the Nordkapps he and Liz have - Gordon Brown warned him that "It will force you to do things the right way".
+Simon Willis, writing on his blog in 2007, reviewing the Nordkapp, says good things about the Nordkapps he and his wife Liz have - Gordon Brown warned him that "It will force you to do things the right way".
 "It's a boat which automatically punishes sloppy paddling.
 An on-board coach.
 With a stick!"
 But he also says that his wife Liz got it in one.
 "If you choose something else, you'd always wonder if you should have had a Nordkapp".
-It wouldn't work the other way around.
+It wouldn't work the other way around."

 The LV Nordkapp is getting good press - wilcoj2 on the forum writes that "the Nordlow is very impressive when pushing through surf, winds and waves.
 It is also amazingly neutral in beam winds and seas.
 A problem I have had is that no one can keep up with me if we are pushing through seas and/or wind.
 One friend who I usually have to struggle to pace, noted that she cannot keep up with me when I'm in my 'kapp LV.
 As the Nordlow gains so much stability as it moves faster in conditions, I have to consciously slow to not out run fellow paddlers.
 It also runs downwind very very well."